-1. I refer to the request by [the applicant], dated and received on 18 September 2023 by the Department of Defence (Defence), for access to the following documents under the Freedom of Information Act 1982 (Cth) (FOI Act):
+- 1. I refer to the request by (the applicant), dated and received on 28 October 2023 by the Department of Defence (Defence), for access to the following documents under the Freedom of Information Act 1982 (Cth) (FOI Act): - 1.
+Email correspondence related to the drafting of the Defence media statement found at the following link: